 top of page

 BTS (방탄소년단) - 'Intro: O!RUL8,2?'
-Lyrics (with Korean Grammar & Vocabulary Notes)
+Lyrics (With English Translation & Korean Grammar/Vocabulary Notes)

 [RM] : Nothing lasts forever